 Dapagliflozin May Reduce the Onset of Type 2 Diabetes

-Research presented at the American Diabetes Association’s 80th Scientific Sessions revealed that the SGLT-2 Inhibitor, dapagliflozin, may reduce the onset of Type 2 diabetes when used in patients with heart failure.
-Analysis of the large international DAPA-HF trial showed that dapagliflozin, known as the brand name Farxiga, reduced new-onset diabetes by 32 percent with 4.9 percent of patients developing Type 2 diabetes compared to 7.1 percent in the placebo group, the group who did not receive the drug.
+Research presented at the American Diabetes Association’s 80th Scientific Sessions revealed that the SGLT-2 Inhibitor, dapagliflozin, may reduce the onset of type 2 diabetes when used in patients with heart failure.
+Analysis of the large international DAPA-HF trial showed that dapagliflozin, known as the brand name Farxiga, reduced new-onset diabetes by 32 percent with 4.9 percent of patients developing type 2 diabetes compared to 7.1 percent in the placebo group, the group who did not receive the drug.

-Of the 2,605 participants who did not Type 2 diabetes at the start of the study, 1,298 of them received the SGLT-2 inhibitor and 1,307 received a placebo.
-Onset Type 2 diabetes was defined by an A1c of or greater than 6.5 percent after two consecutive visits.
+Of the 2,605 participants who did not type 2 diabetes at the start of the study, 1,298 of them received the SGLT-2 inhibitor and 1,307 received a placebo.
+Onset type 2 diabetes was defined by an A1c of or greater than 6.5 percent after two consecutive visits.

 “Our sub-study within the DAPA-HF trial demonstrates that diabetes prevention could be considered an additional benefit of dapagliflozin, whose main effect, of course, is to reduce cardiovascular mortality and worsening heart failure in patients with heart failure and reduced ejection fraction,” said Silvio Inzucchi, MD, lead investigator, and professor of medicine at the Yale University School of Medicine.
-“The 32% relative risk reduction compares favorably with the 31% reduction with metformin, as reported in the Diabetes Prevention Program.
+“The 32 percent relative risk reduction compares favorably with the 31 percent reduction with metformin, as reported in the Diabetes Prevention Program.
 We will need to do more studies to see if this effect extends to patients without heart failure and reduced ejection fraction and to evaluate how durable the benefit might be and how long diabetes prevention persists after the discontinuation of therapy.”

-Participants who developed diabetes had higher average A1C levels, greater body mass index, and lower eGFR at the beginning of the study than those who did not develop diabetes.
+Participants who developed diabetes had higher average A1C levels, greater body mass index and lower eGFR at the beginning of the study than those who did not develop diabetes.
 SGLT-2 inhibitors are oral agents designed to help lower blood glucose by preventing glucose from being absorbed in the kidney.
 The end result is glucose is excreted through urine.